+The capital asset addition during the year consisted of a new wheelchair accessible van.
 The Council had four vans titled in its name at the end of the fiscal year, which are included in capital assets.
 The Council did not have any long-term debt related to its capital assets and does not like to incur any debt as a matter of financial stewardship.